 This is a beginner level workshop for girls 8-13 years old and their parent/guardian/aunt/older sibling.

-Bring a special girl in your life to this workshop and learn to create digital art together from scratch!
-Note: this workshop is BYOL so each parent or guardian/youth pair is required to bring one laptop on the day of the workshop as well as their own lunch.
+Bring a special girl in your life to this workshop on National Girls Learning Code Day and learn to create a game with Scratch!
+Note: this workshop is BYOL so each parent or guardian/youth pair is required to bring one laptop on the day of the workshop.

 What is Girls Learning Code?

 Founded by the same women who introduced Ladies Learning Code in 2011, Girls Learning Code is less about “code” and more about changing the world – through teamwork, creativity, and, of course, technology.

 What Makes Girls Learning Code Different?

 Girls Learning Code has been designed specifically with girls in mind, by the team who founded Ladies Learning Code.
 When developing plans and curriculum for workshops, we keep in mind a recurrent theme in research on gender and technology: girls approach the computer as a “tool” useful primarily for what it can do; boys more often view the computer as a “toy” or an extension of the self.
 Thus, the theme of workshops are “Changing the World” and how technology can be used as the means, not the end.

 “My daughter went to the camp without a clear understanding of what a tech camp for girls was but was pleasantly surprised by the experience.
 She enjoyed every single day at the camp and showed great enthusiasm about the topic she and her group chose to present.
 I would not hesitate to send her to another tech camp with LLC whenever the opportunity arises.”

 “My daughter wasn’t sold on the idea of attending a “technology camp” for March Break.
 By the second day she was raving about how much fun she was having AND how much she was learning.
 What a great combination!”